Comparison is the thief of joy

 Top tips and tools to make us feel better

-By identifying what makes us feel rubbish, we can claim some power back, by deciding what to do.
-There are some practical actions we can take, but we can also challenge our thinking too. 😉
+By identifying what makes us feel worse about our situation, we can claim some power back, by deciding what to do about it.
+There are some practical actions we can take, but we can also challenge our thinking too.

 Some ideas to consider: